-My research interests include applications of emerging technologies; integration of biological and physical data; scientific information management, data access and discovery; and spatio-temporal databases.
+My research interests include adoption and applications of emerging technologies; big data, information management, data access and discovery; spatio-temporal databases; integration of biological and physical data; and scientific data.

 Similar in concept to the way an Internet text search engine operates, I focus on providing a set of results ranked by similarity to a scientist's search; however, rather than text webpages, my users are searching for scientific (primarily numeric) data.
 I assume that after reviewing the search results, the scientist will wish to download, visualize or otherwise process selected datasets using other tools.
 Thus, the search engine is complementary to existing analysis and visualization technologies.

-An archive of datasets is scanned one time, asynchronously.
-A brief summary is created for each dataset, and stored in a metadata catalog using a simple, consistent abstraction.
+A set of crawlers scan an archive of datasets, asynchronously.
+We create a brief summary of the contents of each dataset, and store them in a metadata catalog using a simple, consistent abstraction.
 The current prototype handles several different file types, and the scanning process can be easily extended to handle additional file types and formats.

-"Data Near Here" is described in the following papers:
+"Data Near Here" is described in the following publications:

-A patent has been granted: "A Search Tool that Utilizes Numerical Scientific Metadata Matched Against User-Entered Parameters Edit", United States Patent US8560531 B2, filed July 1, 2011, issued October 15, 2013.
+A patent "A Search Tool that Utilizes Numerical Scientific Metadata Matched Against User-Entered Parameters Edit", United States Patent US8560531 B2 was issued on issued October 15, 2013 (filed July 1, 2011).
 Inventors: Veronika Megler, David Maier; Joint IBM/Portland State University.

-Data Near Here was recently moved into production at CMOP, for use by registered users only.
-It will be opened to outside users in the future.
+Data Near Here is in production at CMOP, for use by registered users only.
+It will be opened to outside users in the (hopefully near) future (reasons for the delay can be found here).
 The CMOP production implementation currently focuses primarily on CMOP's own data archive; data from other archives may be searchable via this implementation in the future.

 This is a new research project, intended to explore how one might architect and build an observatory that understands and adapts to the wide variety of data gathered or otherwise available in a single domain.
 The project uses our local city of Portland, Oregon, as a laboratory and example within which to explore these concepts.